-His ominious tone worried her.
-Was he referring to the God King, and his ability to have her killed upon a whim?
-But, Bluefingers had warned her about that already--everyone had.
+His ominous tone worried her.
+Was he referring to the God King and his ability to have her killed upon a whim?
+But, Bluefingers had already warned her about that --everyone had.
 She was well aware of the God King’s power.
+How could she forget it, with him sitting not fifteen feet away, watching from the shadows?

-Bluefingers seemed to have been referring to something else, something he felt he needed to say quietly, when nobody else was around.
+No, that wasn’t it.
+Bluefingers’ warning seemed to refer to something else, something he felt he needed to say quietly.
 Watch yourself. . . .

 It smelt, unfortunately, of politics.
 Something Siri hadn’t been trained for--though she should have been.
 She gritted her teeth.
-If she’d listened more, would she--perhaps--have been able to pick out a more subtle meaning to Bluefinger’s warning?
-If he had something to tell her, why hadn’t he just said it?
-Or, did he think that he had?
+If she’d paid more attention to the tutors, would she--perhaps--have been able to pick out a more subtle meaning to Bluefinger’s warning?

+As if I needed something else to be frustrated about, she thought.
+Vivenna wouldn’t have been annoyed.
+Knowing that, unfortunately, only made Siri more annoyed.
+If Bluefingers had something to tell her, why hadn’t he just said it?

-As the evening passed, she mulled over the conversation again and again.
-It turned over and over in her head, an insominac idea, unable to sleep.
-Yet, she felt too tired, uncomoforable, and cold to really think about it.
+As the minutes passed, she thought about his comments again and again.
+They were like an insomniac, turning over repeatedly, unable to simply rest in her mind.
+Yet, at the same time, she felt too tired--too uncomfortable and cold--to really come to any conclusions.
 That only left her feeling more annoyed.

+Vivenna would have figured it out.
+In fact, Vivenna probably would have known instinctively why the God King hadn’t chosen to sleep with her.
+She would have fixed it the first night, rather than sitting and embarrassing herself time and time again.

-She’d tried so hard to do as Vivenna would have, to be the best wife she could, to serve Idris.
-She’d tried to be the woman that everyone had every right to expect her to be.
+But, Siri was incompetent.
+She’d tried so hard to do as Vivenna would have.
+Siri tried to be the best wife she could, to serve Idris.
+She’d worked to be the woman that everyone expected her to be.

 But, she wasn’t.
 She couldn’t just keep doing this.
 She felt trapped in the palace.
-She didn’t understand how to manipulate like Vivenna could, and therefore couldn’t get the priests to do more than roll their eyes at her.
-On top of that, her life could very well be in danger, and she couldn’t even understand why or how.
-Or, in contrast, she could just be reading too much in to Bluefinger’s words.
+She couldn’t get the priests to do more than roll their eyes at her.
+She, apparently, couldn’t even tempt the God King to bed her.

+On top of that--if Bluefingers’ words meant what she suspected they did--then she could very well be in danger, and she couldn’t even understand why or how.

 In simpler terms, she was just plain frustrated.

-Groaning at her aching limbs, Siri sat up in the dark room and stared at the shadowy form in the corner.
-“Will you please just get on with it?” she found herself saying.
+Groaning at her aching limbs, Siri sat up in the dark room and shoot a look at the shadowy form in the corner.
+“Will you please just get on with it?” she found herself snapping.

 Silence.

 Siri felt her hair bleach a terrible bone white as she realized what she’d just done.
+She stiffened, casting her eyes down, tiredness fleeing in the face of sudden anxiety.

-She stiffened, looking down, waiting for the fury and the retribution.
-He could bring her own dress to life, making it leap on her and strangle her.
+What had she been thinking?
+The God King could call servants to execute her.
+In fact, he didn’t even need that.
+He could bring her own dress to life, Awakening it, making it leap on her and strangle her.
 He could make the rug rise up and attack her.
-He could probably bring the celing down on her, if he chose.
+He could probably bring the ceiling down on her, if he chose.
 He could kill her in a dozen different ways, all without moving from his chair.